evolvingstuff/vdw2/content/posts/help-inform-people-about-vitamin-d.md

 > A donation of $0 - you can do it yourself - (if you mention your version to us, we will add it to your language to our launch page)

-1. Show <a href="/posts/hmos-will-save-millions-of-dollars-with-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: HMOs will save millions of dollars with vitamin D">Health Maintenance Organizations</a> how much money they will save with Vitamin D
+1. Show [Health Maintenance Organizations](/posts/hmos-will-save-millions-of-dollars-with-vitamin-d) how much money they will save with Vitamin D

-1. Provide seed money for a major trial of Vitamin D and <a href="/posts/overview-parkinsons-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Parkinson's and Vitamin D">Parkinson's Disease</a>
+1. Provide seed money for a major trial of Vitamin D and [Parkinson's Disease](/posts/overview-parkinsons-and-vitamin-d)

 1. Provide seed money to reduce rickets in countries such as [Mongolia](/posts/rickets-in-mongolia), (over 25% of the children in Mongolia get rickets)